Black Rock (Onyx album): Background

-In 2004, Onyx began work on a new album under the title "Black Rock", but for some reasons the album's release was postponed for years.
+In late 2002, Onyx decided to record a new rap-rock album with live instruments and hip-hop drums.
+The album was planned to be released on the D3 Entertainment label in 2003, and the group planned to record their first metal song together with Crazy Town for the soundtrack to the film Torque (2004).

 Onyx returned to the process of recording the album in 2006, when Sticky Fingaz first announced that Onyx is working on a new album called "Black Rock"."...There is a new Onyx album coming out the end of this year," he revealed.
 "The name of the new album is called 'The Black Rock'.
 That will be on [Jones' new company] Major Independents as well."

 Onyx back to talk about a new album in 2008."...Black Rock is a hybrid album – Rock influenced with Hip Hop underneath it.
 It's us repping for the rebels of the world, the rebels of the street who Onyx represents.
 It's a where hip-hop meets the mosh pit."

 In 2008, Fredro Starr and Sticky Fingaz met a young talented singer Optimus (also known as Jordy Towers), who featured on 3 songs for the album "Black Rock": "The Greatest Day of My Life", "Chasing The Devil" and "Blinded By The Light" and even starred in a video for the last song.

 The whole album was produced by Desmond "DSP" Powell.
 The album was done in June 2008 according to the interview with Sticky Fingaz.
 In a 2008 interview for AllHipHop Fredro said that the album should have been released in 1994.
 It should have been Onyx second album.